 Is it true that French men just want one thing?
 Will you drink under the table by a Russian?
 Is it realistic for a Spanish guy to expect you to live with his parents?
 We’ve all read them, but whether they’re real or not, getting to meet someone with a different cultural context can be an eye-opening experience.
 Having said that, it can also be a lot of fun.

 So, to assist you in navigating the dating pool in your new home country, we’re here to debunk some of the most popular cultural assumptions and clear the air once and for all.
 Still, before you continue reading, we strongly advise you to take this with a grain of salt.
-After all, cultural experiences and impressions differ greatly, but it would be wrong to portray the whole country with the same brush.
+After all, cultural experiences dating your partner and impressions differ greatly, but it would be wrong to portray the whole country with the same brush.
 These general pointers, on the other hand, might help you find ‘the one – or at the very least have some fun!

 United Kingdom (UK)